 This variety was introduced in 1936 from research done in British Columbia.
 It is a cross of ‘McIntosh’ x ‘Newtown Pippen’.

-Spartan apple requires cross pollination with a crabapple or other apple variety in order to produce fruit.
+Spartan Apple must be cross-pollinated with a crabapple or different apple variety to produce fruit.